-Career Services maintains on-campus and off-campus job listings and internships through our online recruiting platform, Handshake.
+Career Services maintains on-campus and off-campus job listings and internships through our online recruiting platform, Handshake and virtual career center.
 Handshake can be accessed from the Career Services web page, HSU Central, or the Handshake app.
 Students are encouraged to connect with HSU Career Services on Instagram, Twitter, and LinkedIn to be aware of up-to-date local job opportunities outside of Handshake.
 Additionally, Career Services hosts a Part-Time Job Fair at the beginning of the fall semester and other full-time career fairs throughout the year.
-Students can search for work-study positions, internships, part-time jobs off-campus, and full-time careers through Handshake.
+Students can search for work-study positions, internships, part-time jobs off-campus, and full-time careers through Handshake and the virtual career center.